1964 Philadelphia Phillies season: "The Curse of Chico Ruiz"

-On September 21, the team returned to Philadelphia to begin a three-game series (a sweep of that series would have clinched the pennant for the Phils) against the Reds as part of a seven-game homestand, which included four against the Milwaukee Braves.
-Then the Phillies would go on the road, play three games in St. Louis, and end the season with 2 games in Cincinnati.
+On September 21, the team returned to Philadelphia to begin a three-game series against the Reds as part of a seven-game homestand, which included four against the Milwaukee Braves; a sweep of the Cincinnati series would clinch the pennant for the Philliles.
+Then they would go on the road to end the season, playing three games in St. Louis and two games in Cincinnati.

 Art Mahaffey began his first start since a 9–1 loss to the Giants on the 12th, pitching against John Tsitouris in the first game against the Reds.
-It was a pitchers' duel until the 6th inning when Chico Ruiz hit a single which was followed up by Vada Pinson hitting a line drive through the pitcher's box and past second base until Johnny Callison got the ball and threw out Pinson as he tried to reach 2nd base.
-Ruiz made it over to third on the play.
-Frank Robinson then came up to bat, and swung and missed for strike one.
-Ruiz, on third, noted that Mahaffey had not checked him before pitching.
-On the next pitch, Ruiz broke for home plate.
-Surprised, Mahaffey pitched high and wild and the Phillies' catcher, Clay Dalrymple, jumped high but missed the ball, which went back to the screen.
-Ruiz successfully stole home plate, giving the Reds the lead and the game's only run.
+It was a pitchers' duel until the sixth inning, when Cincinnati's Chico Ruiz hit a single, which was followed up by Vada Pinson hitting a line drive through the pitcher's box and past second base; however, Johnny Callison threw Pinson out as he tried to advance to second, while Ruiz reached third on the play.
+Frank Robinson then came up to bat, swinging and missing for strike one.
+Ruiz, on third, noted that Mahaffey had not checked him before pitching, and on the next pitch, Ruiz broke for home plate.
+A surprised Mahaffey pitched high and wild and the Phillies' catcher, Clay Dalrymple, jumped high but missed the ball, which went back to the screen.
+Ruiz successfully stole home plate, giving the Reds the lead and what would turn out to be the game's only run in a 1–0 Cincinnati victory.
 Richie (later Dick) Allen said of the play: "The play broke our humps."

-Chico Ruiz's steal of home has evolved into a popular culture legend.
+Ruiz's steal of home has evolved into a popular culture legend.
 Some Philadelphia sports fans still refer to the "Curse of Chico Ruiz" as the reason for many of their teams' misfortunes.